hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment_certificate.html.markdown

 * `container_app_environment_id` - (Required) The Container App Managed Environment ID to configure this Certificate on.
 Changing this forces a new resource to be created.

-* `certificate_blob` - (Required) The Certificate Private Key as a base64 encoded PFX or PEM.
+* `certificate_blob_base64` - (Required) The Certificate Private Key as a base64 encoded PFX or PEM.
 Changing this forces a new resource to be created.

 * `certificate_password` - (Required) The password for the Certificate.
 Changing this forces a new resource to be created.